A simple and delicious snack, side dish, picnic meal, lunchbox staple, and more — Jumeok Bap (Korean Rice Balls) always taste good!

 Notes

 - Use disposable food service gloves.
 Short grain rice is very sticky.
 Disposable food service gloves prevent rice from sticking everywhere!
-If you don’t own them, liberally wet your hands with water.
-Prep a small bowl of water next to you and rub palms with water before and while rolling.
+If you don’t own them, liberally wet your clean hands with water.
+Prep a small bowl of water next to you and rub palms with water before and during rolling.

-- Don’t be afraid to really press the rice balls together!
+- Don’t be afraid to press the rice balls together!
 The rice balls stick together better when compacted tightly.
 Cup and press into balls with the palms of your hands.

 So good!
 I found myself hungry for dinner awkwardly late, and decided to search around for some way to spice up my normal “have-no-energy-to-cook” riceballs.
 I’m so glad I did, because this was recipe was amazing – and so fast!
 The furikake sprinkled on top is a great touch.
 An actual lifesaver of a recipe that I plan to add to my rotation.
 Will definitely be checking out the rest of your site!